loganmarchione/loganmarchione.com/content/posts/2022/02/index.md

 They generally all offer a git-based workflow where you make commits to a branch, the host builds your website from the latest commit, and then publishes it to their CDN.
 Each has their quirks, but Netlify seemed to have the most features and came the most recommended via Reddit.
 On a side note, check out [this excellent post](https://kevq.uk/comparing-static-site-hosts-best-host-for-a-static-site/) by Kev Quirk comparing static site host performance.

+# Netlify

+## Setup

+The setup couldn’t have been easier.
+Again, following Hugo’s [official documentation](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/), you basically tell Netlify what GitHub repo you want to use and it will rebuild your site any time there is a commit.

+The site URL Netlify gives you is something like `brave-curie-671954.netlify.app`, but you also have the option to use a [custom domain](https://docs.netlify.com/domains-https/custom-domains/) (like `loganmarchione.com`).
 ## What I liked

 * Ease of setup - Like AWS Amplify, this took less than 5 minutes to setup.
 Within 10 minutes, I had the site running on my custom test domain.
 Couldn't have been easier.